Skip to content

 Should you account for refunds and chargebacks?

-Yes — always pay commission on net sales, after the refund and return window, not on the gross order.
-Paying immediately on a sale that gets refunded means you've paid commission on revenue you never kept.
-The fix is a clearing window: commissions accrue but only become payable once the refund period passes, which is exactly the approval flow a good platform automates.
+Yes — always pay commission on net sales, after the refund and return window, never on the gross order.
+Pay the instant a sale lands and then it gets refunded, and you've paid commission on revenue you never kept.
+The fix is a clearing window: commissions accrue but only become payable once the refund period passes — exactly the approval flow a good platform automates.

 How does lifetime value change the math?